 The current gross rate of an overseas war pension is treated as ordinary income for DVA purposes.
 However, the payments will be excluded from the income test where they:

-For example, foreign payments that are equivalent to a war-caused disability pension paid under Part II or Part IV of the VEA, or payments to reimburse people for the actual cost of treatment of war-related medical conditions do not fit the VEA definition of income.
+For example, foreign payments that are equivalent to a war-caused Disability Compensation Payment paid under Part II or Part IV of the VEA, or payments to reimburse people for the actual cost of treatment of war-related medical conditions do not fit the VEA definition of income.
 These payments are therefore excluded from the income test.

 Adjusted income test includes foreign war disability payments